vitaliylag/GenPAC/README.md

 # Benchmark

-You can benchmark any PAC files not only created by this generators.
+You can benchmark any PAC files (not only created by this generators).

 ## Running
 `node --expose-gc bench PATH`<br>